HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-05-01-intro-to-privacy-on-the-blockchain.md

 ### Zero-Knowledge Proofs

-Zero-Knowledge proofs (zk-Proofs) were known long before blockchain technology emerged but with distributed ledgers, a whole new set of possible use-cases came around.
+Zero-Knowledge Proofs (zk-Proofs) were known long before blockchain technology emerged but with distributed ledgers, a whole new set of possible use-cases came around.

 Simply speaking, a Zero Knowledge Proof lets you prove to a verifier that you know something, without revealing that knowledge.
 Here is an intuitive, non-digital example of what this might look like.
 A seeing person is the prover, a blindfolded person is the verifier, and there are two balls of different color.